serendipitytech/event_checkin_web/README.md

 ## License

 This application is provided as-is for event management purposes.
 Feel free to modify and distribute according to your needs.
+If you need assistance in deploying for your organization, reach out to troy@serendipitytech.net

 ---